oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

 * `transport_method`: type of transport to use; supported methods are `ssh` and `vddk`.

+* `daemonize`: boolean declaring whether to daemonize virt-v2v or not (default is `true`).
+When virt-v2v is not daemonized it is not started in transient systemd unit, that means throttling options are not available.
+On the other hand it allows one to run the conversion in environment without systemd (e.g. container).
+For Kubevirt container virt-v2v is never daemonized no matter what this option is set to.

 For `vddk` the following keys need to be specified:

 * `vmware_uri`: libvirt URI of the source hypervisor